3 Simple Methods to Wash Clothes Without Running Water

 Pre-treatment of clothes

-There are a few tweaks you may have to make to the pre-treatment of your clothes.
+There are a few adjustments you may need to make for proper pre-treatment of clothes.

 Step #1Read the label

-• For most clothes, water at room temperature is fine.
+• For most clothes, room-temperature water works well.

-• If hot water is called for, heat non-potable water but be careful not to let it boil.
+• If hot water is required, heat non-potable water carefully—do not boil.

 Step #2Pre-treat stains

-• You can use a stain remover, detergent, hydrogen peroxide, or baking soda.
+• Use a stain remover, detergent, hydrogen peroxide, or baking soda for spot treatments.